JustinBenito/FlutterRoadshowMumbai/README.md

 - The position of the obstacle should be near Dash, since Dash is in the 10% of the screen, we can have a condition that checks if the obstacle is first in at least in the vicinity.
 - We should also check the Y axis.
 So we check if the height of Dash is less than the height of the plant, which means this will continue.
-- The left edge of Dash intersects the middle of obstacle we declare collision.
+- After all this if the edge of Dash intersects the obstacle we declare collision.
 </aside>

 ```dart